-The Arctic is on of the most sensitive areas in the World to climate change.
-On average in 19 CMIP (Meehl et al. 2000) climate change simulations, the Arctic warms 2.5 times more the global average (Räisänen 2001).
 We see already today signs that global warming have started to impact the Arctic (Serreze et al. 2000, Comiso 2002).
 Still, the inter-model spread in the CMIP ensemble is largest in the Arctic (Räisänen 2001) and current GCM have problems reproducing today's Arctic climate (Walsh et al. 2002).

-The large Arctic climate sensitivity is due in no small part to strong positive feedback mechanisms; the ice/snow-albedo feedback is probably the strongest.
-An adequate description of the fluxes of heat and momentum at the ice surface lay at the heart of a proper representation of this feedback.
+The large Arctic climate sensitivity is due in no small part to strong positive feedback mechanisms, the ice/snow-albedo feedback probably being the strongest.
+An adequate description of the fluxes of heat, water and momentum at the ice surface lay at the heart of a proper representation of this feedback and thus of Arctic climate.
 An evaluation of these in models has been difficult, due to lack of adequate data.
 The Surface Heat Budget of the Arctic Ocean (SHEBA, Uttal et al. 2002) experiment now makes this possible.
 The aim of the Arctic Regional Climate Model Intercomparison (ARCMIP, Curry and Lynch 2002) project is to improve climate models for the Arctic, by comparing models to SHEBA data and to each other.